Skyyo/android-template/README.md

     }
 ```

 * Handle [process death](https://developer.android.com/topic/libraries/architecture/saving-states#onsaveinstancestate).
 We are using [SavedStateHandle](https://developer.android.com/topic/libraries/architecture/viewmodel-savedstate) inside viewModel 99% of the time.
 There is difference between return types.
 We need to manually save the values when using ```non-liveData``` fields. ```LiveData``` value reassignments will be automatically reflected inside ```savedStateHandle```.
+For testing purposes please use [venom](https://github.com/YarikSOffice/venom).
 ```kotlin
 val state = handle.getLiveData("viewState", 0)
 state.postValue(1) // doing so will automatically give us value of 1 upon PD